If your team is processing invoices manually, do you know what each one costs?

-This is where accounts payable automation software comes in.
+This is where accounts payable (AP) automation can help simplify procurement workflows.
 It supports accounts payable departments by reducing errors and speeding up AP approval processes.
 Your first step is assessing your current operations to understand your needs and invoice processing costs.
 Then, you’ll need to vet possible solutions to find the best fit for your organization.
-Here’s your guide to accomplishing it all.

 Accounts payable process automation involves using technology to digitize AP workflows from end to end.
 In doing so, you remove tedious tasks, such as manual data entry, from your plate.

-An AP automation solution allows you to set the guidelines for this process.
+An automation solution allows you to set the guidelines for this accounts payable process.
 From there, it handles supplier invoice validation, stakeholder approvals, data capture, and payment scheduling.
 The resulting workflow is a smooth, accurate, and reliable process that can save time and resources.

 Once a vendor fulfills an order and sends the invoice, AP teams take over with the following steps:

-Data entry into an enterprise resource planning (ERP) system: Add invoice data into your ERP system or netsuite.
+Data entry into an enterprise resource planning (ERP) system: Add invoice data into your ERP system.

-Two- or three-way matching: Compare invoices, purchase orders (PO), or receipts to verify that all invoice details are accurate and consistent.
+Automate matching: Compare invoices, purchase orders (PO), or receipts to verify that all invoice details are accurate and consistent.
+Business Order Information (BOI) works with your Amazon Business Customer Account (BCA) so buyers can add key details at purchase that carry through to their invoices, making reconciliation easier.

 Invoice approval workflows: Seek out stakeholders who need to approve payments before you can release the funds.